Anass-bekar/Drupalgeddon/README.md

 +the drupal 8.x(depending on the versions that the drupalgeddon POC exploits) uses the cURL command to send a reverseshell whithin the request.

++start a listener in a separate terminal and execute the script.

 # These are simple scripts that utilise POCs to get a reverseshell.